America's Diana Nyad, 64, sets record with Cuba-to-Florida swim

 Nyad's fifth attempt to make the crossing comes 35 years after she made her first go at it aged 28 in 1978, when she gave up after covering 76 miles in 42 hours, with the aid that time of a shark cage.

-With Key West in her sights on Monday Nyad halted briefly about 2 miles offshore to thank her support team.
+With Key West in her sights on Monday Nyad halted briefly about 2 miles (3.2 km) offshore to thank her support team.

 "This is a lifelong dream of mine and I'm very, very glad to be with you," she said, according to her website.
 "So let's get going so we can have a whopping party."